kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 HOW TO BOOK: You may book online [here](https://www.marriott.com/en-us/hotels/houdj-jw-marriott-houston-downtown/overview/) or by calling and requesting a room.

-The deadline to book in our wedding block has passed, but there are still rooms available at the hotel!
+The deadline to book our wedding block has passed, but there are still rooms available at the hotel!

 ### [Magnolia Hotel](https://www.marriott.com/en-us/hotels/houmg-magnolia-hotel-houston-a-tribute-portfolio-hotel/overview/)
 1100 Texas Avenue